RyanSquared/opaque/content/posts/2024-06-18-describing-technical-topics.md

 date: 2024-06-18T23:12:00-0000
 ---

-In a recent post, I struggled to properly demonstrate the importance of key commitment, which happened to be the entire topic of the post.
+In [a recent post], I struggled to properly demonstrate the importance of key commitment, which happened to be the entire topic of the post.
 In doing so, I caused confusion for people reading the post, and had to go back and rewrite an entire section to more clearly represent the topic I was discussing.
 Posts